tower-rs/tower/guides/inventing-service.md

 ```

 `Timeout<T>` is a bit different.
 Since it wraps some other `Handler` and adds an
-async timeout it actually doesn't care about what the request or response types
+async timeout, it actually doesn't care about what the request or response types
-are.
-As long as the `Handler` it is wrapping uses the same types.
+are, as long as the `Handler` it is wrapping uses the same types.

 The `Error` type is a bit different.
 Since `tokio::time::timeout` returns
-`Result<T, tokio::time::error::Elapsed>` we must be able to convert a
+`Result<T, tokio::time::error::Elapsed>`, we must be able to convert a
 `tokio::time::error::Elapsed` into the inner `Handler`'s error type.

 If we put all those things together we get